Marriage Under Grace

 Luke 6:46 “Why do you call me, ‘Lord, Lord,’ and do not do what I say?

-In the middle of temptation-filled days, I felt I couldn’t tell a soul of my problems.
+In the middle of temptation-filled days, I felt unable to tell a soul of my problems.
 Self-preservation was one reason.
-Deeper than that, I didn’t trust anyone would point me the way of Life.
+Deeper than that, I didn’t trust anyone would point me in the way of Life.
 My Lord, Jesus alone was my Councilor.
 If you struggle with this sin seek Jesus first, then seek people who’re guided by the truth of God’s Word.

 -Test EVERYTHING by the word of God

 John 6:36 describes Jesus’ words are Spirit and Life.
 Our flesh or world-guided ideas count for nothing.
 As Jesus is Lord, we trust His definition of sin and allow His word to renew our mind (Romans 12:2).
 It’s a lifestyle of taking every thought captive and making it obedient to Christ (2 Corinthians 10:5).
 Temptation is not a sin.
 Acting on it is.
 Jesus faced temptation, yet did not sin (Hebrews 4:15).